Kac-Moody Symmetric Spaces: arbitrary symmetrizable complex or almost split real type: Local Action

+As at the end of \cite[Section 2] {FHHK_2017}, one can define a Weyl group for an abstract symmetric space.
+In this section we will relate this Weyl group of the symmetric space to the Weyl group of the Kac--Moody group.
+The section follows \cite[Section 2.31]{FHHK_2017}.

-In the general setting of symmetric spaces according to Loos (cf.\ \Cref{SubSec:SymSp-Loos}) one can define a Weyl group of the symmetric space using an action on the symmetric space.
-Therefore let $(X, \mu)$ be a symmetric space which contains a maximal Euclidean flat.
-Moreover let $H$ be a subgroup of $\Aut(X)$ which acts transitively on the maximal flats of $X$.
-Define the stabilizer and fixator of a pointed flat $(p,F)$ in $X$ as the following
+Let $(X, \mu)$ be a symmetric space containing a maximal Euclidean flat, let $G < \Aut(X)$ be a group acting transitively on maximal flats of $X$, and let $(p,U)$ be a maximal pointed flat.
+Then define the following terms:

 and